Diagnostics of a Multicusp-Assisted Inductively-Coupled Radio-Frequency Plasma Source for Plasma Immersion Ion Implantation: Results

 \section{Results}

-\subsection{Bulk Plasma Measurements: Power and Pressure Dependence}
+\subsection{Bulk plasma measurements: power and pressure dependence}

 Langmuir probe measurements conducted at a constant forward rf power of 500~W but varying pressure indicate that the plasma ion density is significantly enhanced in the presence of magnetic cusps.
-At 0.8~mTorr, the plasma density increases by almost one order of magnitude -- from $\sim 6\times 10^{10}\ {\rm cm^{-3}}$ at 0.8~mTorr to $\sim 5\times 10^{11}\ {\rm cm^{-3}}$ at 3~mTorr (see Fig.~\ref{fig:LP_MagvsNM}).
-This demonstrates the improved confinement of the plasma resulting from the introduction of magnetic cusps.
-However, the effect diminishes at higher pressures as a result of increased collisionality \cite{Jiang2020}.
+At 0.8~mTorr, the plasma density is almost doubled --- from $\sim 6\times 10^{10}\ {\rm cm^{-3}}$ to $\sim 1.2\times 10^{11}\ {\rm cm^{-3}}$ (see Fig.~\ref{fig:LP_MagvsNM}) --- demonstrating the improved confinement of the plasma resulting from the introduction of magnetic cusps.
+This result was expected from the literature \cite{Limpaecher1973,Jiang2020,Yamauchi1993,Kosonen2023,Bahari2026}.
+It enabled stable plasma operation of our device at low pressures, down to 0.8~mTorr.
+However, the enhanced confinement due to magnetic cusps diminishes at higher pressures as a result of increased collisionality \cite{Jiang2020}.

-Then, the first set of LIF measurements combined with Langmuir probe measurements focused on characterising the bulk plasma (i.e. at the center of the vacuum chamber) under varying forward rf power (350--525~W) and neutral argon pressure (0.8--2.0~mTorr).
-These conditions were chosen to avoid collisional quenching at high pressures (the LIF signal became very weak above 2.0~mTorr) and unstable H-mode of the ICP discharge at low pressures (below 0.8~mTorr).
-LIF measurements focussed on $T_i$ and $v_z$ while RF-compensated Langmuir probe measurements gave us $n_i$, $n_e$, $T_e$, and $V_{pl}$ (Figure~\ref{fig:LP_results_bulk}).
+Then, the Langmuir probe measurements focused on characterising the bulk plasma (i.e., at the center of the vacuum chamber) under varying forward rf power (350--525~W) and neutral argon pressure (0.8--2.0~mTorr).
+These conditions were chosen to allow complementary LIF studies presented later in the section (in this pressure range, we avoid collisional quenching at high pressures (the LIF signal became very weak above 2.0~mTorr) and unstable H-mode of the ICP discharge at low pressures (below 0.8~mTorr)).
+Rf-compensated Langmuir probe measurements gave us $n_i$, $n_e$, $T_e$, and $V_{pl}$ (Figure~\ref{fig:LP_results_bulk}) while LIF measurements focused on $T_i$ and the ion drift velocity $v_z$.

+Langmuir probe measurements must be interpreted carefully.
+While electron saturation current $I_{e,sat}$ can indicate $n_e$, this is reliable only at low densities and pressures, where the electron mean free path is long \cite{chen_2003}.
+At higher densities, the probe can drain the plasma, altering its equilibrium.
+Additionally, due to experimental noise and probe contamination, the identification of $I_{e,sat}$ can be inaccurate \cite{Jin2023}.
+Therefore, ion current collection is often preferred for estimating density (here we used Orbital Motion Theory to extract plasma density from the ion current \cite{chen_2003}), especially given plasma quasineutrality \cite{chen_2003}.
+Additionally, due to the inherent noise of our data acquisition system, the error bars on the Langmuir probe results were quite large and the obtained values thus served as order-of-magnitude estimates only.
+The observed trends are (see Fig.~\ref{fig:LP_results_bulk}):

+\begin{itemize} \item $V_{pl}$ decreases with pressure and is almost independant of the forward rf power. \item $n_i$ (and $n_e$) increase with power and pressure (\(n_e\) is approximately five times lower than \(n_i\) with much larger errorbars, likely due to noise in the IV characteristics and probe-induced perturbations that drain the plasma and alter its equilibrium state \cite{chen_2003}). \item Measured electron temperature ($T_e$) ranged from 5 to 7.5~eV and was found to remain relatively constant. \end{itemize}